M-earnest/data_managment_os_days_marburg_2024/lecture/content/bids_specs.md

 These files are essential for understanding and interpreting the dataset.
 Without them, the dataset would be incomplete or ambiguous.

-1. Dataset-Level Files:
+1. Dataset-Level Files: Provide high-level context and participant demographics.
-- dataset_description.json: Describes the dataset, including its name, version, and authors.
+`dataset_description.json`: Describes the dataset, including its name, version, and authors.
 Essential for dataset identification and interpretation.
-- participants.tsv: Contains demographic or other participant-level information (e.g., age, sex, group).
+`participants.tsv`: Contains demographic or other participant-level information (e.g., age, sex, group).
-- sub-<label> directories: Each participant's data must be organized under a directory named with their unique identifier.
+`sub-<label> directories`: Each participant's data must be organized under a directory named with their unique identifier.

-2. Modality-Specific Data Files:
+2. Modality-Specific Data Files: Include raw imaging data and acquisition metadata.
-- Imaging data files (e.g., sub-<label>/anat/sub-<label>_T1w.nii.gz): The actual neuroimaging data (e.g., T1-weighted anatomical images, functional MRI, etc.).
+`Imaging data files (e.g., sub-<label>/anat/sub-<label>_T1w.nii.gz)`: The actual neuroimaging data (e.g., T1-weighted anatomical images, functional MRI, etc.).
-- Sidecar JSON files (e.g., sub-<label>/anat/sub-<label>_T1w.json): Provide metadata for the associated imaging files, such as acquisition parameters and scanner details.
+`Sidecar JSON files (e.g., sub-<label>/anat/sub-<label>_T1w.json)`: Provide metadata for the associated imaging files, such as acquisition parameters and scanner details.

-3. Task-Specific Files (if functional data is included):
+3. Task-Specific Files (if functional data is included): Essential for linking brain activity to tasks in functional datasets.
-- task-<label>_bold.nii.gz: The BOLD fMRI time series.
+`task-<label>_bold.nii.gz`: The BOLD fMRI time series.
-- task-<label>_events.tsv: The timing and nature of stimuli presented during the task.
+`- `task-<label>_events.tsv`: The timing and nature of stimuli presented during the task.

-Files Required in BIDS and Their Requirement Levels

-The Brain Imaging Data Structure (BIDS) specification categorizes its files into REQUIRED, RECOMMENDED, and OPTIONAL, depending on their importance for data interpretation and utility.
-Here's a breakdown:

 ## RECOMMENDED Files